Metastruct/talon_gmod/README.md

  5. Extract `talon_user_additions`from the downloaded `talon_gmod` zip file such that the folder structure looks like this (important!):

      ![image](https://user-images.githubusercontent.com/207340/156883351-13e8b385-7e78-448f-b5f0-ee0e6aa3fac0.png)

      If talon is running it will autoreload and install dependencies.

  6. Restart talon voice.
 It should automatically find GMod. (possibly optional)
  7. Subscribe to the [workshop addon](https://steamcommunity.com/sharedfiles/filedetails/?id=TODO) for command support.
-(TODO/Optional)
+(TODO/Optional).
+For now see [below](#for-servers--singleplayer--listen-server-users).
  8. Make sure `garrysmod/cfg/talon.cfg` exists.
 Begin using voice commands!
 See examples below.

 ### For servers / singleplayer / listen server users

 The addon requires clientside/serverside Lua files for better commands support!

+Subscribe to the [workshop addon](https://steamcommunity.com/sharedfiles/filedetails/?id=TODO) for improved command support.

+**Alternatively**

 Please clone [the repo](https://github.com/Metastruct/talon_gmod.git) to your server's addons folder.
 You can also [download it](https://github.com/Metastruct/talon_gmod/archive/refs/heads/dev.zip).

 ### Voice commands